shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_dual_computations.rst

 .. warning:: Draft

-In this page, I present a straightforward algorithmic method to calculate the inner product between k--vectors (or k--forms).
-The dicussion in the article on :ref:`Hodge duality` provides geometric intuition.
-Here, I offer an alternative approach to compute the inner product of k--forms, as well as the Hodge dual of k--forms, with a simple algorithmic method using the interior product :math:`⌟`.
+In this page, I present a straightforward algorithmic method to calculate the inner product of k--vectors (respectively k--forms).
+While my article on :ref:`Hodge duality` provides geometric intuition, the discussion here provides an alternative approach to compute both the inner product of k--forms and the Hodge dual of k--forms, with a simple algorithmic method using the interior product :math:`⌟`.

-My use of the interior product might be non-standard, and I have not investigated whether what follows is established.
-It certainly works as I intuitively expect it should.
-You may also just find this method a usefull as an efficient trick to determine the inner product between k--forms, or the Hodge dual of k-forms.
+This method might be non-standard, and I have not investigated whether it is established.
+However it certainly works as I intuitively expect it should and provides fast and direct computations.

+The following assumes a solid understanding of the exterior product and Élie Cartan’s differential forms, as well as knowledge of how to apply the interior product :math:`⌟`.

-In this page, I call the top-dimensional differential form the **pseudo-scalar**.
+The top-dimensional differential form is called the **pseudo-scalar**.
 Specifically, the pseudo-scalar is:

 * :math:`dx ∧ dy ∧ dz` in 3D--Euclidean space, and
 * :math:`dt ∧ dx ∧ dy ∧ dz` in 4D--Minkowski space.

-The term **pseudo-scalar** is chosen because the Hodge dual of these top-dimensional differential forms results in scalar quantities.
-This naming convention highlights the relationship between these forms and scalar fields through the Hodge duality.
+The term **pseudo-scalar** is chosen because the Hodge dual of these top-dimensional differential forms are scalars.
+They are dual to scalar, but do not behave like scalars.

 Inner product on k--froms
 -------------------------

 .. {{{

-To establish a common foundation, recall that the inner product of k--vectors is equal to that of k--forms.
+Let us first establish a common foundation.
+Recall that the inner product of k--vectors is equal to that of k--forms.
 For basis vectors and covectors, the inner product is the metric.
 In flat spacetime, this yields the Minkowski metric :math:`η`:

 .. math::

    ∂_μ · ∂_ν = dx^μ · dx^ν = η^{μν} = η_{μν}

-Considering basis vectors, dual covectors are defined as:
+Considering basis vectors :math:`∂_ν`, dual covectors :math:`dx^μ` are defined
+as:

 .. math::

    dx^μ \left( ∂_ν \right) = δ^μ_ν

-In this sense, 1--forms *measure* vectors, and the measure of a basis vector :math:`∂_ν` through it corresponding basis covector :math:`dx^μ` is one.
-The inner product, denoted with :math:`·` or :math:`\braket{|}`, measures the                                                                             shadow of one vector onto another.
+Where :math:`δ^μ_ν` is the kronecker delta.

-The standard interior product is an operation between a vector and a form.
-It consist of rearanging the form to bring the corresponding covector to the front, and applying the vector to that front slot.
+The interior product is an operation between a vector and a form.
+It consist of rearanging the form to bring the corresponding covector to the front, and then apply the vector to that front slot.
 This operation transforms a k--form to a (k-1)--form.
 For example:

 .. math::